Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 Securing cloud workloads requires understanding the unique risks they face.
 Here are some key points:

 - Complex Environments: Cloud environments are inherently complex, with workloads distributed across various services and regions.
-This complexity makes it challenging to maintain consistent security policies.
+This complexity makes it challenging to maintain consistent security policies and gain full visibility.
+It's like trying to secure a city with constantly shifting borders.

 For example, consider a scenario where a compromised service account is used to access sensitive data stored in a cloud database.
 This could lead to a significant data breach, highlighting the need for robust identity and access management.